-We’re going to look at one of the most common topics that comes up when we speak with brands and retailers that are looking at moving from a manual based process, like a paper based pick and pack, in their warehouse.
+We’re going to look at one of the most common topics when we speak with brands and retailers looking at moving from a manual-based process, like a paper-based pick and pack, in their warehouse.

-Usually they are at reasonable scale, doing somewhere between a couple of hundred to a 1000 orders a day, and sometimes even you’ll find larger retailers, who have been around for a while with physical retail stores, looking to invest in their e-commerce fulfillment having grown much more significantly online than offline.
+Usually, they are at a reasonable scale, doing somewhere between a couple of hundred to 1000 orders a day, and sometimes even, you’ll find larger retailers who have been around for a while with physical retail stores, looking to invest in their ecommerce fulfilllment having grown much more significantly online than offline.

-In any case, when we are looking to help with fulfillment for e-commerce, there’s a fairly set process we take brands through.
+In any case, when we are looking to help with fulfilllment for ecommerce, we take brands through a fairly set process.

-1 - Make sure we’ve got accurate inventory in the warehouse, and therefore we’ve got accurate inventory online, to stop oversells.
+- Make sure we’ve got accurate inventory in the warehouse and, therefore, we’ve got accurate inventory online to stop oversells.
 To do this, we make updates in the system at the point of action with mobile devices.

-2 - Using these devices also crucially allows us to put in barcodes and barcode scanning across the warehouse, on all locations and all SKUs.
+- Using these devices also crucially allows us to put in barcodes and barcode scanning across the warehouse on all locations and all SKUs.
 Barcodes, unlike the human eye, don’t make mistakes!
-So if we get everything labelled correctly and we get goods-in right, when we are picking we can trust the process, trust the scans and not need to rely on local knowledge
+So if we get everything labelled correctly and we get goods-in right, when we are picking, we can trust the process, trust the scans and not need to rely on local knowledge

-3 - With that set up, we are primed to unlock your team, and give you the capability to get more orders out.
-We see how, with increasing proficiency, brands are favouring sales events, limited launches and other similar tactics that create peaks in demand to drive their sales.
-For this to be a success, you have to scale up the capacity of fulfillment to match, sometimes even just for a few days at a time.
-So, by having all the ‘knowledge’ in the mobile devices and not in the heads of the team, you can bring extra people in and everyone goes faster and more accurately.
+- With that setup, we are primed to unlock your team and enable you to get more orders out.
+We see how, with increasing proficiency, brands are favouring sales events, limited launches, and other similar tactics that create peaks in demand to drive their sales.
+For this to succeed, you must scale up the capacity of fulfilllment to match, sometimes even just for a few days.
+So, by having all the ‘knowledge’ in the mobile devices and not in the heads of the team, you can bring extra people in, and everyone goes faster and more accurately.

-With a bit of luck, that’s a fairly straightforward concept to buy into - mobile devices to scan items around in the warehouse is a very good idea.
-Obviously though, there’s a next step… what type of mobile devices are going to be best?
+With a bit of luck, that’s a fairly straightforward concept to buy into – mobile devices to scan items around in the warehouse are an excellent idea.
+Obviously, though, there’s a next step… what type of mobile devices will be best?

 WHY AN APP VERSUS BROWSER?

-For mobile devices, Peoplevox has a specific mobile application, downloadable from the Google Play Store.
-We believe that to be the best way forward for ecommerce fulfillment purposes, and here’s why:
+Peoplevox has a specific mobile application for mobile devices.
+We believe that to be the best way forward for ecommerce fulfilllment purposes, and here’s why:

-1 - You need to be fast.
+- You need to be fast.
 Loading screens are not an option.
-Trying to work on a web browser creates unneeded tasks like rendering the entire screen on every page load, large data calls to and from the main database, complete reliance on WiFi connection… it would be a slow and painful task to pick 100 orders, let alone 1000 in a day.
+Trying to work on a web browser creates unnecessary tasks like rendering the entire screen on every page load, large data calls to and from the main database, and complete reliance on a WiFi connection… it would be a slow and painful task to pick 100 orders, let alone 1000 in a day.

 Most systems have totally discounted the non-app approach, but it is still one to look out for (and avoid!), especially in ERP Add-Ons.